 Unlike the other Springs we had visited in Florida, Ginnie Springs State Park is privately owned.
 This means it is not really a State Park afterall!

-One would imagine there is only 1 spring at Ginnie Springs but in fact there are several springs: Devil’s Eye, Devil’s Ear and Devil Spring.
+One would imagine there is only 1 spring but in fact there are several springs: Devil’s Eye, Devil’s Ear and Devil Spring.